-The emergency room doctor paused momentarily outside the door of the examining room.
-Minutes earlier, he had been prepared to call social services to deal with the parents of his patient.
-The parents had arrived 45 minutes earlier, screeching up to the emergency room doors in a sleek new minivan, with the most unlikely story the doctor had heard in 23 years of medicine: their toddler had somehow developed a deep bass voice and proclaimed himself God during a church service.
+The emergency room doctor paused outside the examining room.
+Minutes earlier, he’d been prepared to call social services to deal with the parents of his patient.
+They’d arrived 45 minutes earlier, screeching up to the emergency room doors with the most unlikely story he’d heard in 23 years of medicine: their toddler had spoken in a deep bass voice and proclaimed himself God during a church service.

-The doctor’s initial examination showed that the boy definitely had a very raw and irritated throat, but that could be the result of a bad morning of screaming.
-He seemed like a happy little tike, and showed no signs of godliness or any other supernatural characteristics.
+The initial examination had shown the boy had an irritated throat, but that could be the result of a morning of screaming.
+He’d seemed like a happy tike, and showed no signs of godliness or other supernatural characteristics.

-The doctor had been determined to get the kid out of harm’s way before a tragedy occurred in the mini-cult.
-After nonchalantly excusing himself from the examining room, he walked a straight line to the on-call physician’s office just off the waiting area.
-As he dialed the social services weekend contact number, the doctor happened to look up at the television, visible in the waiting room through the one-way office window.
-The TV was tuned to GNBNC, as usual.
+The doctor had determined it was best to get the kid away from the nut-job parents before a tragedy occurred in their mini-cult.
+After excusing himself from the examining room, he had walked a straight line to the on-call physician’s office.
+Just as he dialed social services, he’d noticed the waiting room television, tuned to GNBNC, as usual.

 The image on the tube froze the doctor mid-dial.
-There, on GNBNC, was the same sweet little boy that he’d just examined, wearing an odd expression and mouthing what looked to be a long combination of words.
+There was the same boy, wearing an odd expression and mouthing what looked to be a long combination of words.

-The doctor could not hear the TV’s sound from the office, but the look on the faces of others on the screen and of the patients watching the TV in the waiting room told the story — something very frightening was coming out of that boy’s mouth.
-Suddenly, the child slumped backwards into his dad’s arms, and then seemed to wake up and look around, as if coming out of a trance.
+The doctor couldn’t hear the audio, but the reactions from those in the waiting room told the story — something not-right was coming out of that boy’s mouth.
+The child slumped into his dad’s arms, then seemed to wake up and look around, as if coming out of a trance.

 One more quick movement of the boy’s mouth, and pandemonium broke loose in the church.
 The screen cut back to the anchor, and the doctor slammed down the phone.
-He scrambled through his office door and around the corner to the nurse station in the waiting room.
-The nurse was sitting silently, transfixed by the screen.
-In the seats of the waiting room, a half dozen other people sat in similar poses, starting at the screen, mouths agape.
+He hurried to the nurses’ station where a stunned nurse sat transfixed by the screen.

 “What’d that kid on television just say?” the doctor demanded.

-“He--,” the nurse faltered, paused, and then looked the doctor in the eye.
-“He said he was God, and that he wants us all to love one another,” she told the shocked MD.
+“He… he said he was God, and that he wants us to love one another.

-Now the doctor stood outside the examining room door, wondering what to say, what to think, what to do.
+Now, outside the examining room door, the doctor wondered what to say, what to think, what to do.
 He stepped inside.
-The toddler sat quietly in his father’s arms, playing with a little toy car.
-The mother and father looked with worried expectation at the doctor.
+Billy sat quietly in his father’s arms, playing with a toy car.
+His parents waited for the doctor to speak.

-“So you believe this happened?”
+“So you believe us?”
 Amy asked.
 “Do you think the preacher was right about God and all?”

 “WSSS,” said Amy in sudden realization.

 “Aw, hell, that’s right!”
 Tom scowled.
-“That explains that maniac at our house, and the others who were showing up when we left!
-We’re gonna have to deal with every busybody and nut-job in Richmond!”
+“That explains the maniac at our house, and the others who were showing up!
+We’re gonna have to deal with every busybody and crazy idiot in Richmond!”

 “Um, it wasn’t WSSS,” said the doctor.
 “It was national.
 GNBNC.”

-“This is a news story made in heaven,” Tom said, putting words to Amy’s and the doctor’s thoughts.
+“This is a news story made in heaven,” Tom said, sliding down in his chair.
 The air seemed to have left the room.

-“We can’t stay here...”
-Tom said in realization.
-“We can’t go home, either.
+“We can’t stay here, and we can’t go home.
 We’ve got to get completely out of sight.”

 “I strongly recommend that you allow us to observe Billy, at least overnight,” the doctor urged.

-“Doc, we can’t,” Amy replied, stride for stride with Tom’s reasoning.
-“We’ve got to hide somewhere until this blows over, and this would be a logical place for people to look for us.”
+“Doc, we can’t,” Amy said, stride for stride with Tom’s reasoning.
+“We’ve got to hide until this blows over.
+People would look for us here.”

 © Chuck Hansen - 2018